 They are also the ideal size for navigating crowded areas or narrow streets, as they don’t stick out too far from your back.

 Today, we’re giving you our in-depth take on the AER Travel Packs 1 and 2.
 We want to know why these are such popular travel bags, through breaking down each and every detail to understand them at their core.

-AER Travel Pack Reviews
+AER Travel Pack Reviews for Canada